THE CHOSEN FEW: E-readers

 2. Nook Glowlight

 A direct rival for the much-vaunted Kindle Paperwhite, the Nook Glowlight has a charm of its own.
-Aesthetically, it’s less severe with rounded edges, a silicon trim and soft-touch plastic exterior.
-At 175g, it’s also 15 per cent lighter than the Paperwhite.
+Aesthetically, it’s less severe with rounded edges, a silicon trim, and a soft-touch plastic exterior.
+At 175g, it’s also 15 percent lighter than Paperwhite.
 Nestled below the 6in display the Nook logo doubles as a home button and activates the backlight.
-As it’s touchscreen, it’s sleeker than e-Readers with a host of physical buttons.
-The Nook library is well-stocked with over three million fiction, non-fiction, magazines and periodicals and the 4GB memory should be enough for 2000 locally-housed titles, even before you start adding cloud storage.
+As it’s a touchscreen, it’s sleeker than e-Readers with a host of physical buttons.

 Price: AED476 (via desertcart.ae)